fwin-dev/py.Lang/readme.md

 Python has decent built in logging, but it doesn't follow standard object-oriented concepts where methods represent actions, so the API is not ideal for recording different events in a heavily event based system, as there would need to be a special, separate call to the logging API for every event.
-The logging API in `Lang.Logging` fixes this.
+The logging API in `Lang.Events.Logging` fixes this.

 ### Example using StdoutLogger

 This is a very simplistic example of logging to stdout:

-	from Lang.Logging import Logging, StdoutLogger
+	from Lang.Events.Logging import Logging, StdoutLogger
 	log = Logging(StdoutLogger)
 	log.notifyMyEvent("details", "in", "arguments", "here")